SenseTime-FVG/OpenDWM/docs/Datasets.md

 4. Now the `{WAYMO_ROOT}` and its information JSON files are ready to update the Waymo dataset of your config file, for [example](../configs/ctsd/single_dataset/ctsd_21_crossview_tirda_bm_waymo.json#L182).

+5. Download the annotation of text prompt and update the config following the section [text description for images](#text-description-for-images)

 ## Argoverse

 1. Download the [Argoverse 2 Sensor](https://www.argoverse.org/av2.html#download-link) dataset files to `{ARGOVERSE_ROOT}` on your file system.
 After the dataset is downloaded, there will be some `*.tar` files under path `{ARGOVERSE_ROOT}`.